lmondada/dphil-thesis/content/03_compiler/05_gts.md

 slug = "sec-gts-def"
 +++

-We conclude this chapter by presenting two ways in which the valid transformations of minIR GTSs can be specified.
-The first and simplest are graph transformation rules, ubiquitous in graph transformation theories; the second generalises transformation rules in the case that they express graph equivalences by storing sets of $n$ equivalent graphs to represent the
-$\Theta(n^2)$ transformation rules between all pairs of equivalent graphs.
+We conclude this chapter by presenting two ways to specify the valid transformations of minIR GTSs.
+The first and simplest are graph transformation rules, ubiquitous in graph transformation theories; the second generalises transformation rules in the case that they express graph equivalences by storing sets of $n$ equivalent graphs to represent the $\Theta(n^2)$ transformation rules between all pairs of equivalent graphs.
 Unlike transformation rules, a GTS based on equivalence classes cannot encode any transformation _directedness_ in a rule set[^allandtheirinverse].

 [^allandtheirinverse]:
-    Meaning that for every rule in the system there is another rule that is its inverse.
+    Meaning that for every rule in the system, there is another rule that is its inverse.

 ### Graph transformation rules